 Is this cheating?
 Possibly, but when something is this heavenly to eat, who cares?

-why you should try these mINI chocolate truffle puddings
+why you should try this recipe

 - They are hassle free to make